MD to Audio

 Guide _ MD to Audio

-Turn Any Markdown File Into Audio
+MD to Audio - Turn Any Markdown File Into Audio

 If you work with markdown files regularly — documentation, notes, tutorials, README files, personal writing — there is a good chance you have wished you could just listen to them instead of read them.
 Maybe you are commuting, your eyes are tired, or you simply retain information better through audio.
 Transfonic's free MD to audio converter does exactly that.
 Upload any markdown file and convert it to speech in seconds, with no account, no watermark and no file limits.